 Trinity College welcomes visitors with student-led tours.
 With a particularly erudite version of the Emerald Isle's gift of gab, your guide explains how Ireland's top university was started in 1592 by Queen Elizabeth I to establish a Protestant way of thinking about God.
 Originally the student body was limited to rich, Protestant males.
 Now Catholics and women — even Catholic women — are welcome.

 While the 30-minute tour will teach you about the architecture and history of Ireland's most prestigious college campus, it's most enjoyable simply as a chance to hang out with a witty Irish college kid as he talks about his school.

 Don't leave Trinity without dropping into the library to see the precious Book of Kells.
 Written on baby calfskin by monks in the ninth century, this enthusiastically decorated copy of the four gospels is arguably the finest piece of art from what is generally called the Dark Ages.

 Ireland's national struggle and its great heroes are still within living memory.
-And the Kilmainham Jail is a pilgrimage for anyone excited about Irish independence.
-The British used Kilmainham to house political prisoners.
+And the Kilmainham Gaol is a pilgrimage for anyone excited about Irish independence.
+The British used this jail to house political prisoners.
 Many of Ireland's George Washingtons and Nathan Hales — patriots who wished they had more then one life to give to their national cause — were held or executed here.